breatheco-de/content/README.md

 #### Method: localize_images

-Rename the remote image urls with local images (if available), this method is ideal to run after `download_images`
+Rename the remote image url's with local images (if available), this method is ideal to run after `download_images`

 | PARAM         | DESCRIPTION |
 | ---------     | ----------- |